Time Management - Step 7 & 10 online videos

 Eamonn, 5th Year CBS Kilkenny

-During a Learning 4 Learning™ workshop students are guided on how to:
+During the 10 step online Learning 4 Learning™ program students are guided on how to:

 - spend at least fifteen minutes a week planning the week ahead